 Representing the best food a country has to offer, restaurants awarded three stars provide “exceptional cuisine” and are said to be “worth a special journey.”
 That means that even if you weren’t planning on visiting Tokyo, it’s worth it just to eat at these places.
 Luckily, Tokyo has a wealth of incredible things to see, but even if it didn’t, its 12 three-star restaurants would make it worth the trip.
 Some of these spots are hard to get into, so take the time to make a reservation in advance if you really want to go.

 Hiroyuki Kanda’s intimate eight-seat restaurant is all about crafting a unique experience for each diner based on their tastes and budget.
 Just an eight-minute walk from Roppongi Station, it has held its three-star rating for 14 consecutive years.
-Atmosphere is incredibly important at Kanda, which operates with an aim “that customers enjoy our food and drink in harmony.”
+The atmosphere is incredibly important at Kanda, which operates with the aim “that customers enjoy our food and drink in harmony.”
 To that end, every element is considered, and diners can expect dishes both innovative and simplistic that bring out the best in their ingredients.

 - Website: Nihonyori Kanda